WordPress Plugins For Managing WordPress Post Revisions

 • Delete unused tags

-• Exclude selected posts/pages and tables from optimization
+• Exclude certain tables and specific posts/pages from optimization

 • Automatically schedule optimizations